ETV Upstate

 About ETV Upstate

 ETV Upstate, one of four regional stations in the SCETV network, is dedicated to serving the upstate of South Carolina.
 ETV Upstate currently produces a wide variety of content, ranging from broadcast and web to educational and historical.
-Examples of ETV Upstate’s work include Ghosts and Legends of South CarolinaThe Mapping of Kosciuszko’s TunnelThe Southern Campaign of the American RevolutionWomen Vison SC and Your Path, Your Journey PSAs.
+Recently, ETV Upstate has been producing the annual Arts Commission Awards programs.
+Other works include Ghosts and Legends of South CarolinaThe Mapping of Kosciuszko’s TunnelThe Southern Campaign of the American RevolutionWomen Vison SC and Your Path, Your Journey PSAs.
 ETV Upstate has been instrumental in providing services to schools and local institutions that have needed professional video support.
 We also have the ability to produce broadcast-quality television programs shot on location and post produced on state of the art editing systems.

 History of ETV Upstate